2025-26 Edition

 David J. Reinkensmeyer, Ph.D.
 University of California, Berkeley, Professor of Anatomy and Neurobiology; Biomedical Engineering; Mechanical and Aerospace Engineering; Physical Medicine and Rehabilitation

 Terence Sanger, M.D.
-Harvard Medical School, Vice President and Chief Scientific Officer for Children's Hospital Orange County and Professor of Electrical Engineering and Computer Science; Biomedical Engineering
+Harvard Medical School, Vice President and Chief Scientific Officer for Children's Hospital Orange County and Vice Chair of Research for Pediatrics and Professor of Electrical Engineering and Computer Science; Biomedical Engineering

 Phillip C-Y Sheu, Ph.D.
-University of California, Berkeley, Professor of Electrical Engineering and Computer Science; Biomedical Engineering; Computer Science (semantic computing, robotic computing, artificial intelligence, biomedical computing, multimedia computing)
+University of California, Berkeley, Professor of Electrical Engineering and Computer Science; Biomedical Engineering (semantic computing, robotic computing, artificial intelligence, biomedical computing, multimedia computing)

 Xiaoyu Shi, Ph.D.
-University of California, Davis, Assistant Professor of Chemistry; Biomedical Engineering; Developmental and Cell Biology (super-resolution microscopy)
+University of California, Davis, Assistant Professor of Developmental and Cell Biology; Biomedical Engineering; Chemistry (super-resolution microscopy)

 Andrei M. Shkel, Ph.D.
-University of Wisconsin-Madison, Professor of Mechanical and Aerospace Engineering; Biomedical Engineering; Electrical Engineering and Computer Science (design and advanced control of micro-electro-mechanical systems (MEMS); high precision micro-machined gyroscopes; MEMS-enhanced optical systems, tools and prosthetic appliances; electromechanical and machine-information systems integration)
+University of Wisconsin-Madison, Associate Dean of Research and Innovation of Engineering Research Management and Professor of Mechanical and Aerospace Engineering; Biomedical Engineering; Electrical Engineering and Computer Science (design and advanced control of micro-electro-mechanical systems (MEMS); high precision micro-machined gyroscopes; MEMS-enhanced optical systems, tools and prosthetic appliances; electromechanical and machine-information systems integration)

 Seunghyun Sim, Ph.D.
 The University of Tokyo, Japan, Assistant Professor of Chemistry; Biomedical Engineering; Chemical and Biomolecular Engineering (chemical biology, organic and synthetic, polymer, materials and nanoscience)